Code-Institute-Submissions/webalyzer/README.md

 ### Structure

-The structure of app should not be more than 3 levels deep and should be user friendly so that the user quickly finds what the user wants.
+The app's structure should not be more than three levels deep and should be user-friendly to find what the user wants quickly.
 Below is a chart showcasing the logic structure and functionality of the app.

 <br>